 The religious studies program invites you to explore big questions about life, death, love, sin, freedom, grace, peace, justice, God, and the human community.
 Christianity, and specifically the Catholic tradition, are the focuses of the program.

 "It’s a real privilege to teach students who are interested in what they’re doing and to hear them make connections.
 The students are just thirsty with great questions, and the Religious Studies faculty members are incredible.
 Saint Mary’s is a good fit for me." —John Fotopoulos, professor

-In conjunction with Campus Ministry, the Department of Religious Studies offers a certificate in Lay Ministry.
-The lay ministry certification program offers courses, workshops, and supervised experiences in various aspects of ministry.
-At the time of graduation, students who have successfully completed the program will graduate with a minor in Religious Studies and receive a certificate indicating that they have satisfied the College's requirements.
+In conjunction with Campus Ministry, the Department of Religious Studies offers a Lay Ministry Program.
+The lay ministry program offers courses, workshops, and supervised experiences in various aspects of ministry.
+At the time of graduation, students who have successfully completed the program will graduate with a minor in Religious Studies and be recognized at the Religious Studies Hooding Ceremony.

 Writing in the Major

 You can complete the Advanced W in Religious Studies by assembling a portfolio of three papers demonstrating your ability to read theological literature with sensitivity, rigor, and understanding, and to engage in theological writing with insight, clarity, and persuasion.

 As a major in Religious Studies you take a two-part comprehensive examination in your final year.
 The exam tests the your breadth of knowledge in Religious Studies and your facility in theological reflection.
 One part covers historical materials; the second examines contemporary sources.
 Each test consists of three essays.
 You prepare your bibliography and test areas in consultation with your academic advisor and other members of the Religious Studies faculty.